 How I can help you.

 If you decide to seek therapy, I will show you techniques to help you manage your feelings.
-These include breathing exercises, Mindfulness and EFT, or Tapping, points to reduce the emotional response that you may be experiencing.
+These include breathing exercises, Mindfulness, and EFT or Tapping.
 The techniques that you learn will become invaluable tools which will be useful to you for the rest of your life.

 I can help you identify and change the negative thought patterns that are feeding your panic attacks.
 We can examine the problems that cause you to feel stress and use a solution focused approach to deal with them.

 It may be useful to consider your reactions to stress and apply new responses which we can implement together.
 We can use both EFT and Hypnotherapy, to explore in more detail when you first developed these responses to stress.
 Often, the roots started in childhood and were reinforced throughout your life creating neural pathways in your brain and coping mechanisms which no longer serve you.
 Once we have identified the early events that caused this reaction in you, we use EFT and Hypnotherapy to eliminate the limiting beliefs you have formed and create new positive responses in your brain.